cakephp/migrations/README.md

 This is a Database Migrations system for CakePHP.

-The plugin consists of a CakePHP shell wrapper for the [Phinx](https://book.cakephp.org/4.0/en/phinx.html) migrations library.
+The plugin consists of a CakePHP shell wrapper for the [Phinx](https://book.cakephp.org/phinx/0/en/index.html) migrations library.

+This branch is for use with CakePHP **4.x**.
+See [version map](https://github.com/cakephp/migrations/wiki#version-map) for details.

 ## Installation